 • He asks for nothing, but gives readily.
 He gives benefits and gifts, but hates to receive them, and hates to be in another’s debt, but will overpay a debt so as to turn the tables.

-• Similarly, he remembers (and prefers to be reminded of) the services he has done for others, but not those he has received (for those things are reminders of having been in an inferior position, and the proud man prefers to be superior).
+• He remembers (and prefers to be reminded of) the services he has done for others, but not those he has received (those things are reminders of having been in an inferior position, and the proud man prefers to be superior).

-• He does not stoop but projects his dignity before people of high position and riches, but he behaves in an unassuming way towards ordinary folk, as it’s a vulgar thing to lord it over people below one’s station.
+• He does not stoop but projects his dignity before people of high position and riches, but he behaves in an unassuming way towards ordinary folk, as it’s vulgar to lord it over people who are below one’s station.

 • He doesn’t exert himself for the sorts of honors most people strive for, but only for the best of the best.
 He’s a man of few deeds, but those few are fantastic.